awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-image-deployment-console.md

          1. If you select **Schedule builder**, you can set the build pipeline to run automatically using the job scheduler\.
 Enter the cadence after **Run pipeline every**\.
 You can select to run the pipeline daily, weekly, or monthly\.
 In order to set the build pipeline to build from the latest image version, you must select the checkbox **Always build latest version** under **Define Recipe**\.

          1. If you select **CRON expression**, you can set the build pipeline to run using a syntax that specifies the time and intervals to run it\.
 Enter the expression in the text box\.

+            To see what resources are created when the build pipeline runs, see [Resources created](how-image-builder-works.md#image-builder-resources)\.

       1. Optionally, enter the **Infrastructure** specifications to define the infrastructure for your image\.
 These settings are associated with the EC2 instance that is launched in your account for the purpose of building the image\.